valinsky/blog/content/posts/mocking.md

 ### Diving deeper

-Let's explore what happens with the mocks behind the scenes.
+Let's explore what happens with our mocks behind the scenes.
 We can add a breakpoint in our `get_github_user` function right after `requests.get` and run the first test.

 ``` python
 ...